guyaloni30/websockets-sprint-boot-and-angular/README.md

 The application showcases WebSocket implementation best practices with STOMP (Streaming Text Oriented Messaging Protocol) over SockJS, providing fallback options for environments where WebSocket connections are not available.
 The frontend offers a user-friendly interface for sending messages and viewing real-time updates, while the backend handles message routing, periodic broadcasts, and connection management.

+It uses Spring Boot 3.4.5 and angular 19 along with a java websocket client.

 ## Usage Instructions
 ### Prerequisites
 - Java Development Kit (JDK) 24 or later